Masters of Evil1 of 30

 Saddled with an unrelenting jealousy of his brother Thor and thirst for the throne, Loki has gotten Thor banished and brought about the events of the Chitauri alien invasion.
 But he's also assisted in defeating the Dark Elves and Hela, Odin's war-obsessed first born.

-Witty, charming and tragic as the reigning God of Mischief, Loki is a perpetual fan favorite no matter what side he's on. –– Sherri L. Smith
+Witty, charming and tragic as the reigning God of Mischief, Loki is a perpetual fan favorite no matter what side he's on... which seemed to help him, as he's starring in his own live-action TV series on the Disney+ streaming service. –– Sherri L. Smith

-The Vulture tops our list because he oozes sheer menace.
+The Vulture comes close to the top of our list because he oozes sheer menace.
 At first you sort of buy into Adrian Toomes' blue-collar criminal shtick, when he opines that big shots like Tony Stark have driven him to this life of crime.
 After all, he has a family to feed, right?
 But all that potential Robin Hood antihero sympathy goes out the window when you watch him disintegrate one of his men in the heat of a disagreement.
 That vicious streak really comes out once he learns the identity of our "friendly neighborhood Spider-Man."

 But right before that in Homecomings's big twist (and one of Marvel's best), we learn that he's not an evil menace 24/7.
 Sometimes he's just a dad who seems genuinely pleased to meet her new friend.
 His secret identity is, in fact, a part-time regular guy.